-SAN FRANCISCO-Data suggests that the state of California will not return to pre-recession employment levels until Dec 2015, but within the state there are some areas that face a steeper upward climb, says JLL research.
+SAN FRANCISCO-Data suggests that the state of California will not return to pre-recession employment levels until Dec 2015, but within the state there are some areas that face a steeper upward climb.
+That is according to Jones Lang LaSalle.